 “In a world of increasing consumer pessimism, people are looking for messages of hope and reassurance.
 We are happy to see that the theme of protecting seafood for future generations resonates strongly with consumers in all 22 countries surveyed.
 We’re also seeing that, in a low trust environment, consumers are increasingly looking to third parties to verify sustainability claims.
 This finding is consistent with a growing body of evidence from across GlobeScan’s work with retailers and non-profit clients.”

 Since our first survey for MSC in 2016, the global consumer landscape has shifted.
-Explore the infographic on the 2018 findings below, and join our upcoming webinars to explore findings from the study to understand what consumers think and expect, and to find out how these insights can inform your strategies and contribute to sustainable business practices.
-To accommodate a global audience, the webinars will be offered for different time zones with different guests on Tuesday 9 October 2018:
+Explore the infographic on the 2018 findings below, and read the full press release to explore findings from the study to understand what consumers think and expect, and to find out how these insights can inform your strategies and contribute to sustainable business practices.